flyfishxu/Kadb/README.md

 ## Express Gratitude

-- [Dadb](https://github.com/mobile-dev-inc/dadb): This library is based on the second development of Dadb, and we would like to thank mobile-dev-inc for all their previous efforts!
+- [Dadb](https://github.com/mobile-dev-inc/dadb): Kadb is based on the second development of Dadb, and we would like to thank mobile-dev-inc for all their previous efforts!

 ## Features and Differences